KedalionDaimon/1V0/README.md

 .

-MANUAL
+MANUAL FOR SYSTEMS MARKED "Linux/Windows/Mac/Haiku OS/Termux/iSH/Apple II/C64/CP/M"

 .

 .

-For all systems of December 2024, refer to 1V0TzIV_ZXSpectrum.txt - it was started for the ZX Spectrum 48K, but applies to all systems.
+For all systems of December 2024, commit marked "Linux/Windows/Mac/Haiku OS/Termux/iSH/Apple II/C64/CP/M", refer to 1V0TzIV_ZXSpectrum.txt - it was started for the ZX Spectrum 48K, but applies to all systems.

 .